tensorflow/community/governance/api-reviews.md

 what spelling is most common.

-If possible we prefer to name things in a similar way to numpy (e.g., we would not pick einsum as a name, but numpy and MatLab before it has, and that precedent is very strong).
+If possible we prefer to name things in a similar way to numpy (e.g., we would not pick einsum as a name, but numpy and others before it have, and that precedent is very strong).

 We prefer experimental namespaces (i.e. tf.data.experimental.foobar) over